hadarishav/Ruddit/Ruddit_Dataset/README.md

 Data sampling procedure, annotation, and analysis have been discussed in detail in the accompanying paper.

-We provide the comment IDs, post IDs and not the comment body, in accordance to the GDPR regulations.
-Comment body can be extracted from the Pushshift repository or any other Reddit API using the IDs provided.
-Refer the paper [The Pushshift Reddit Dataset](https://arxiv.org/pdf/2001.08435.pdf) for more details.
+We provide the comment IDs, post IDs and not the bodies, in accordance to the GDPR regulations.
+The comments and post bodies can be extracted from any Reddit API using the IDs provided.

 FILES AND FORMAT
 ----------------